Extreme Points in Multi-Dimensional Screening: Related Literature

-Our paper is orthogonal to these developments.
-We do not focus on specific properties and classes of mechanisms or attempt to escape intractabilities.
+Our paper is orthogonal to the recent developments in the literature on multi-dimensional screening.
+We do not focus on specific properties of mechanisms or certain classes of mechanisms or attempt to avoid intractabilities by modifying the problem.
 Instead, we shed light on where these intractabilities originate and identify the limits of the qualitative predictions that can be drawn within the standard Bayesian framework.
-Moreover, to the best of our knowledge, \emph{multi-dimensional screening without transfers} has not been studied, with the exception of \citet{kleiner2022optimal}, whose duality approach to a multi-dimensional delegation problem is complementary to our extreme points approach.
+In this sense, our analysis provides a formal rationale for why strong restrictions on parameters or alternative modeling approaches are needed to make progress on multi-dimensional screening.
+The unified perspective on problems with and without transfers is a distinguishing feature of our approach.

-Besides the implications for optimal mechanism design, we contribute to the literature on implementability with multi-dimensional type spaces (e.g., \cite{rochet1987necessary}; \cite{saks2005weak}; \cite{bikhchandani2006weak}) by characterizing extreme points of the set of incentive-compatible mechanisms.
-By Choquet's theorem, every non-extreme point can be represented as a mixture over extreme points.
+Besides the implications for optimal mechanism design, our extreme point characterizations can also be viewed as results about implementability with multi-dimensional types (cf. \citet{rochet1987necessary}, \citet{saks2005weak}, and \citet{bikhchandani2006weak}) since, by Choquet's theorem, every non-extreme IC mechanism can be represented as a mixture over extreme points.